 - 2.1.
-This Bulletin applies to all ships registered in The Bahamas that intend to proceed to Polar Water areas after the entry into force of the Polar Code. - 2.2.
-The SOLAS related requirements of the Polar Code entered into force on 01 January 2017 for new ships1 and will enter into force from 01 January 2018 for existing ships.
-The MARPOL related requirements of the Polar Code entered into force on 01 January 2017. - 2.3.
-SOLAS Chapter XIV applies to all ships engaged on international voyages and certificated in accordance to SOLAS I, Reg.12. - 2.4.
-New environmental protection requirements apply to all ships whilst in Polar Waters.
-Full details are provided in MEPC.265(68), available for download here. - 2.5.
-The Polar Code requirements apply in Polar Waters regardless of whether a ship is proceeding to a destination within Polar Waters or transiting through Polar Waters to a destination outside. - 2.6.
-The Polar Code applies to ships either specifically built for operations in ice and at extreme low temperatures and to those ships that previously were not required to undergo any specific verification prior to sailing in Polar Waters as defined in paragraph 3 below. - 2.7.
+This Notice applies to all ships registered in The Bahamas that intend to proceed to Polar Water areas. - 2.2.
+The SOLAS related requirements of the Polar Code entered into force on 01 January 2017 for new ships and 01 January 2018 for existing ships.
+The MARPOL related requirements of the Polar Code entered into force on 01 January 2017.

+- 2.3.
+SOLAS Chapter XIV applies to all ships engaged on international voyages and certificated in accordance with Regulation 12 of SOLAS Chapter I. - 2.4.
+The BMA voluntarily applies the Polar Code to non-SOLAS vessels, including private yachts of 300 gross tonnage and above, as per IMO Resolution A.1137(31). - 2.5.
+The environmental protection requirements apply to all ships whilst in Polar Waters.
+Full details are provided in MEPC.265(68), available for download here. - 2.6.
+The Polar Code requirements apply in Polar Waters regardless of whether a ship is proceeding to a destination within Polar Waters or transiting through Polar Waters to a destination outside. - 2.7.
+The Polar Code applies to ships either specifically built for operations in ice and at extreme low temperatures and to those ships that previously were not required to undergo any specific verification prior to sailing in Polar Waters as defined in paragraph 3 below. - 2.8.
 The Polar Code requirements apply to ships operating in Polar Waters irrespective of the season.